 This funding will help schools to provide their students with improved learning facilities in a COVID-19 safe environment.

-$50 million will support small-scale projects in schools, including:
+$53.6 million will support projects in schools, including:

-- A Targeted Round providing $18 million for small-scale capital projects, as announced as part the Government’s 2022 election commitments.
+- A Targeted Round providing $21.6 million for capital projects, as announced as part of the Government’s 2022 election commitments.

-- An Open Round providing $32 million for small-scale improvements to learning facilities including the purchase of air purifiers, upgrading ventilation systems, building outdoor learning spaces, upgrading ICT equipment, and urgent repairs.
+- An Open Round providing $32 million for much needed improvements to learning facilities including the purchase of air purifiers, upgrading ventilation systems, building outdoor learning spaces, upgrading ICT equipment, and urgent repairs.

-$18 million will be allocated to individual schools for small-scale capital projects, as announced as part of the Government’s 2022 election commitments.
+$21.6 million is being invested for priority projects, as announced as part of the Government’s 2022 election commitments.